 Impacts of Short Daylight around Fairbanks Winter Solstice

 Of course, many people suffer from S.A.D. (seasonal affected depression).
 The natural vitamin D levels reach their minimum in March.
 However, many Alaskans north of the Alaska Range take vitamin D supplements.
 In November, happy lamps, which provide the same light spectrum as the sun rays reaching the Earth’s surface, sell like hot cakes.
 Tanning booths have their best business in December to March.
 Suicide rates are highest in January despite of gaining up to 7 minutes of daylight per day (see graph).
 In January, it’s when the cabin fever sets on.

 A few people combat the darkness with alcohol.
-Whoever can afford it heads to Mexico or Hawaii for a beach vaccation or packs for a cruise thru the Caribean Sea.
+Whoever can afford it heads to Mexico or Hawaii for a short beach vacation or packs for a cruise thru the Caribbean Sea.

 People are really creative with their holiday decoration.
 The newspaper even publishes the locations of the must-see Christmas lights.
 Yes, people drive around town to see them.

 It is very cozy (and kitschy-romantic) having a meal in a restaurant with dimmed-down light and hearing the noise of the open fire in the fire place.
 The window twinkle lights reflect on the glass and the snow and the aurora is dancing in chartreuse green in the sky, and you look into the eyes of your sweetheart enjoying the warmth when it is cold outside.